 What does that work look like?
 It looks, first and foremost, like learning more about white supremacy and racism and unlearning the ways we have been taught to ignore or uphold it.
 It can look like having hard conversations with friends and family about our values.
 It can look like demanding accountability for institutions which do not serve and protect all members of our community equally.
 There are many paths–find yours and keep on pushing.

 The Council of Social Work Education has recently issued a statement on social work education’s role in addressing racism and securing social justice.
 We wish to share that with you today.
 We, as a school, are committed to this stance and aim to increasingly fulfill its promises.

 Please also take a moment to read an important note of solidarity from the CSU Office of the Vice President for Diversity.
-President McConnell has also issued a statement standing with the community against hate and violence, as has Lise Youngblade, Dean of the College of Health and Human Sciences.
+President McConnell has also issued a statement standing with the community against hate and violence.

 If you do not already follow our Facebook, Instagram, and Twitter accounts, please do so.
 We will continue to share resources through social media.

 Committee for Social Justice, CSU School of Social Work